easttennesseecc-star/Q-Top-Dog-IDE/MASTER_IMPLEMENTATION_CHECKLIST.md

 **Value Propositions**
 - [ ] For each tier, show what problems it solves:
-  - FREE: "Try Q-IDE for free"
+  - FREE: "Try Top Dog for free"
   - PRO: "Run custom code"
   - PRO-PLUS: "Use your own LLMs"
   - PRO-TEAM: "Collaborate with team"